ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/indexing-polymorphic-data.markdown

 # Indexing Polymorphic Data

-By default, RavenDB indexes operate only on a specific entity type, or a `Collection`, and it ignores the inheritance hierarchy.
+By default, RavenDB indexes operate only on a specific entity type, or a `Collection`, that ignores the inheritance hierarchy.

 For example, let's assume that we have the following inheritance hierarchy: